jspecify/jspecify/docs/tsttcpw.rst

-An augmented type consists of a `base type <https://docs.google.com/document/d/1KQrBxwaVIPIac_6SCf--w-vZBeHkTvtaqPSU_icIccc/edit#bookmark=kix.k81vs7t5p45i>`__ and an `additional nullness <#additional-nullness>`__ corresponding to *each* of its `type components <https://docs.google.com/document/d/1KQrBxwaVIPIac_6SCf--w-vZBeHkTvtaqPSU_icIccc/edit#bookmark=kix.g7gl9fwq1tt5>`__.
+An augmented type consists of a `base type <https://docs.google.com/document/d/1KQrBxwaVIPIac_6SCf--w-vZBeHkTvtaqPSU_icIccc/edit#bookmark=kix.k81vs7t5p45i>`__ and a `nullness operator <#nullness-operator>`__ corresponding to *each* of its `type components <https://docs.google.com/document/d/1KQrBxwaVIPIac_6SCf--w-vZBeHkTvtaqPSU_icIccc/edit#bookmark=kix.g7gl9fwq1tt5>`__.

-   This differs from our current `glossary definition <https://docs.google.com/document/d/1KQrBxwaVIPIac_6SCf--w-vZBeHkTvtaqPSU_icIccc/edit#bookmark=id.367l48xhsikk>`__, which is written in terms of a “nullness” for each component, not an “additional nullness.”
-Still, the glossary’s concept of the “nullness” of a type is derivable from the type’s additional nullness.
+   This differs from our current `glossary definition <https://docs.google.com/document/d/1KQrBxwaVIPIac_6SCf--w-vZBeHkTvtaqPSU_icIccc/edit#bookmark=id.367l48xhsikk>`__, which is written in terms of a “nullness” for each component, not a “nullness operator.”
+Still, the glossary’s concept of the “nullness” of a type is derivable from the type’s nullness operator.
 Notably, the glossary’s “nullable” type is our `least convenient world’s <#multiple-worlds>`__\ ’s `null-inclusive under every parameterization <#null-inclusive-under-every-parameterization>`__, and the glossary’s “non-nullable” type is our least convenient world’s `null-exclusive under every